-A number of online poker rooms and live casinos practice a No Flop/No Drop Policy.
+A number of online poker rooms and live casinos practise a No Flop/No Drop Policy.
 This essentially means that no “drop” (rake/fee) will be taken if the table does not see a flop.
-No rake/fee will be paid if the hand ends pre-flop, regardless of the size of the pot.
+No rake/fee will be paid if the hand ends pre-flop regardless of the size of the pot.

 How is Rake Collected in Practice?

-Unless you pay attention to it, you probably won’t even realize that you have been paying rake, especially if you are playing online.
-The various card rooms and casinos worldwide have developed quite a few ways to make players pay to enjoy their favorite poker games.
-Let’s go through some of the most common practices you can face.
+Unless you pay attention to it, you probably won’t even realise that you have been paying a rake in poker games, especially if you are playing online.
+The various card rooms and casinos worldwide have developed quite a few ways to make players pay to enjoy their favourite poker games.
+Let’s go through some of the most common practices you can face on a poker site.

 The so-called dead drop is one of the most straightforward ways rake is collected.
 With this practice, the button player pays a set amount before the start of the poker hand.
-Even if you fold without participating, you will still lose the rake size.
+Even if you fold without participating, you still lose the rake size in a dead drop.

 With the traditional rake collection, winning users tend to pay the most.
 However, after many complaints from the most successful players, the fixed fee rake was introduced in many poker rooms.
 With it, every player pays a fixed fee when sitting at the table.
-And that’s how the rake burden is evenly distributed.
+Winners or not, that’s how the rake burden is evenly distributed around all game participants.

 Some online casinos might not have the above rake collection methods.
 As a result, many players simply sat at the tables for hours while avoiding most of the hands.
 Well, the timed rake was introduced as the solution to make these types of individuals more engaged.
-Time collection is usually set at around 30 minutes, making users pay fixed fees.
+It is usually set as a half-hour collection, making users pay fixed fees.

-You may have engaged in poker tournaments without realizing you had paid rakes upon entry.
-The amount is fixed based on the type of tournament, whether Sit & Go Omaha or Texas Hold Em.
-You can expect a 5% to 20% rake to be taken out of the entry fee.
+You may have engaged in poker events without realising you had paid tournament fees upon entry.
+The amount is fixed based on the type of poker tournaments, whether Sit & Go Omaha or Texas Hold Em.
+You can expect a 5% to 20% rake to be taken out of tournament buy-in.

 Of course, the best-case scenario will always be to play poker without any rake.
 This will potentially increase your winnings and delight in the game if your poker strategy turns out to be effective.
-To play poker without a rake, you can join some specific reduced-rake tournaments or play freerolls, where there are no additional fees.
+To play poker without a rake, you can join some specific reduced-rake poker tournaments or play freerolls, where there are no additional fees.

-How Does Rake Impact the Results of Your Poker Game?
+How Does Rake Impacts the Results of Your Poker Game?

 You might be reading through all of this and thinking that it doesn’t matter much when the card room takes a tiny amount of your chips.
 Although that is partly true, ultimately, it depends on the situation.
-For example, let’s say you are playing a cash game with a standard pre-determined pot rake of 5%.
+For example, let’s say you are playing a cash game on a poker site with a standard pre-determined pot rake of 5%.

 Let’s say you take down the opponent immediately.
-The rake you have to pay will be $5.
-If you win a few more similar hands, you might end up paying more than $30, which is 20% of your initial bankroll!
+The rake you have to pay will be (5% of $50 = $5).
+Even when winning a few hands like these, you might have paid more than $30, which is 20% of your initial bankroll!

-You can compare this to high-rollers who usually have to pay less than 5% of their bankroll throughout the game because of the usual rake limits.
-That’s why you must always be aware of the poker rake in your card room and develop your strategy accordingly.
+You can compare this to high-rollers, who usually have to pay less than 5% of their bankroll throughout the game because of the usual rake limits.
+That’s why you must always be aware of how much rake you need to pay in your card room and develop your strategy accordingly.

-Tips to Pay Less Rake and Increase Your Winnings
+Tips to Pay Less Poker Rake and Increase Your Winnings

 Of course, rake might be new to you at the moment, but it’s not something exclusive and new to the poker world, both when it comes to online and live cash games.

 The tournament rake is always paid as entry, which is why it’s the easiest to avoid.
 You can do that by mixing in Satellites and Turbos in your schedule, as they usually have a lower rake.
 However, if you want to be even more efficient, the Freerolls are your best choice, as they are rake-free.

-But if you want to enjoy your favorite tournaments and cut your rake expenses, you can play when you know there are many recreational players.
-Of course, this doesn’t directly reduce the rake cost, but it will increase your chances of winning, ultimately bringing the desired result.
+But if you want to enjoy your favourite tournaments and cut your rake expenses, you can play when you know there are many recreational players.
+Of course, this doesn’t directly reduce the rake cost, but it will increase your winnings, ultimately bringing the desired result.

 You have to pay rake in various ways when engaging in cash games.
 Most of this will be from the pots you engage in.
 Therefore, you must be more selective with the hands you play out.
-For that purpose, avoiding a huge range and being aware of your positional disadvantage is best.
+For that purpose, avoiding calling too broad and being aware of your positional disadvantage is best.

 What is Rakeback?

-Rakeback might be one of the best ways to avoid paying too much rake while still enjoying poker to the fullest.
-This is a fixed amount that some online poker sites tend to offer their users as an incentive for them to keep playing.
+Rakeback offers might be one of the best ways to avoid paying too much rake and still enjoy the poker game to the fullest.
+This is a fixed amount that an online poker site offers back to their users as an incentive so they can continue playing more.

 Unfortunately, there aren’t too many modern card rooms where you can benefit from poker rakeback deals.
-But there are other opportunities that could potentially be exploited, such as a cashback program.
+But there are other opportunities that could potentially be exploited.

 Natural8 Cashback - Less Variance, Higher Winnings?

-Dealing with a rake can be annoying regardless of whether you are a professional or recreational poker player.
+Dealing with a rake can always be annoying as a professional or recreational poker player.
 You must check the rake collecting rules in various game types and adjust your poker strategy accordingly.

 The amount you receive is based on your level and rank.
 There are eight levels and dozens of ranks to go through, so you want to play as much as possible to get to that 60% Cashback point.
-But the main takeaway is that you will start at 15% Cashback, which automatically decreases the fee burden that you have to carry otherwise.
+But the main takeaway is that you get 15% of Cashback at the beginning, which automatically decreases the fees burden you had to carry otherwise.
 So, you must choose wisely the poker games and card rooms you engage in.